an-slua-sidhe/Elite-Gourmet/README.md

 - **Google Maps API**:
     1. Use either the **Navbar** link to **Services** or scroll down from the **Landing Page** to the **Services Section**.
     2. Use the **Google Maps API** to locate the **Michelin** starred restaurants.
+    3. Click on each location Marker Pin for a Google Maps Place ID and the restaurant address.

 #### Booking a Fine Dining Experience